 Biology 111 deals with the biology and chemistry of nutrients; how they are metabolized and the role they play in the human body.
 Topics to be discussed include dietary guidelines and trends, food safety, and labeling.
 A broad overview of carbohydrates, lipids, protein, vitamins, and minerals will be presented.
-Also included will be sections on weight control, diet and health, and food safety.
+Also included will be discussions on weight control and the relationship between diet and health.